MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 	* MapFeatureDescriptor.ValueDescriptor.as<TensorFeatureDescriptor>().Shape.Size == 0
 	* And the actual map feature value will be a IMap<string, float>

-## Calling Evaluate
+## Call evaluate

 To run the model you call LearningModelSession::Evaluate().
 There are 2 ways to call it: with or without a binding object.
 You can also choose to call it asynchronous or synchronous.
 When the Evaluation is done you can use the LearningModelEvaluationResult to look at the output features.